sameer-saharan/sameer-saharan/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 👨‍💻 All of my projects are available at <a href="https://sameersaharan.vercel.app">My Portfolio</a>
+- 👨‍💻 All of my projects are available at <a href="https://sameersaharan.vercel.app" target="_blank">My Portfolio</a>

 - 📫 How to reach me **sameerwebdev@outlook.com**